Landing Zone

 Additional functionality

-Gruntwork Landing Zone directly addresses these limitations by extending Control Tower with the following functionality:
+Gruntwork’s Account Factory addresses these limitations by enhancing Control Tower with the following capabilities:

-- Have all new AWS accounts meet the CIS AWS Foundations Benchmark out of the box
+- Ensure all new AWS accounts comply with the CIS AWS Foundations Benchmark out of the box.

-- (Via Gruntwork Account Factory) Request new AWS accounts using a simple YAML file, GitHub Actions, or any system that can trigger a GitHub Action (e.g. ServiceNow)
+- Request new AWS accounts using YAML files, GitHub Actions, or any system that can trigger a GitHub action (e.g. ServiceNow).

-- Review and customize all new AWS account requests using GitHub Pull Request functionality
+- Review and customize AWS account requests through GitHub Pull Request workflows.

 Prerequisites